 Small, simple and inexpensive devices can be purchased and installed on older water fixtures to conserve water.
-Toilet tanks can be fitted with fill cycle diverters like the "Fill Master" which redirect water from the overflow tube to the tank during the refill cycle.
-Bladders such as the "Toilet

-Tummy" can be installed inside the toilet tank to reduce the volume of water used with each flush.
+Toilet tanks can be fitted with fill cycle diverters which redirect water from the overflow tube to the tank during the refill cycle.
+Toilet tank bladders can be installed inside the toilet tank to reduce the volume of water used with each flush.
 Aerators can be installed on faucets to reduce the volume of water used while the faucet is running.
 Each of these inexpensive items can save hundreds of gallons a month!